docknetwork/api-docs/source/index.html.md

 ```

-To check directly on the blockchain if an id using `DockVBAccumulator2022` is revoked or not, yo will need the accumulator witness for the status with the registry id (`regId`) and revocation id (`revId`).
+The accumulator witness is utilized by the holder to generate a proof, which combines the witness with their revocation id associated with the credential id (`revId`) and the accumulator associated with the registry id (`regId`), allowing the verifier to validate the credential's status without directly accessing the revocation id on the blockchain.

 <h3 id="get-revocation-status-parameters">Parameters</h3>